Crimean Tatar subethnic groups: Southcoast

 The Southcoast Crimean Tatars (Note: The Southcoast Crimean Tatars are also called Yalıboylu, Yaliboylu, Coastal Tats, and Coast-dwellers.
 Their self-name in the Crimean Tatar language is Yalıboylular.) were the last of the Crimean Tatar subethnic groups to adopt Islam and retained many of their pre-Islamic Greek customs far longer than even the Mountain Tats.
 They traditionally inhabited a narrow strip of land on the southshore of Crimea.

 In contrast to the Steppe Crimean Tatars, who were skilled horseback riders, the Southcoast Crimean Tatars were rarely proficient at raiding and warfare on horses.
 In turn, Greek influence is very prominent in Yaliboylu culture.
 Their dialect belonged to the Oghuz language family and was very close to the Turkish language.

 Many Southcoast Tats were initially deported to Siberian regions of the USSR, where they lived until the special settler regime was lifted and they were allowed to live among other exiled Crimean Tatars in Uzbekistan.

 Cuisine

 Traditional trades among the Southcoast Crimean Tatars included fishing and cultivation of fruit trees.

+Turkmens

+Some groups once migrated from Anatolia, assimilated with Crimean Tatars and call themselves Türkmen (Turkmen).

+The name Tayfa (Note: Also spelled as Dayfa depending on the dialect.) is used in Crimea to refer them.

+Although a growing number of academics support the theory that they are of Romani origin, they were mistaken for Romani people due to their dark complexion.